NCIP/gdc-docs/docs/Encyclopedia/pages/TCGA_VCF_1.1.md

     for "NS" INFO sub-field states the data type is integer whereas the variant record contains a float value (2.5) assigned to the sub-field.

-    1.  **Exception**: The rule does not apply if *Type* of a field is not defined or is incorrectly defined (e.g., field not declared in HEADER, *Type* not included in declaration, incorrect value for *Type)*.
+       - Exception: The rule does not apply if Type of a field is not defined or is incorrectly defined (e.g., field not declared in HEADER, Type not included in declaration, incorrect value for Type).
 It also does not apply to any missing values (denoted with ".") in the record as they do not have an associated data type.

-12. Multiple comma-separated values (corresponding to value assigned to *Number* key in declaration) can be specified for an INFO or FORMAT sub-field for a variant record.
+`12.` Multiple comma-separated values (corresponding to value assigned to *Number*
+    key in declaration) can be specified for an INFO or FORMAT sub-field for a variant record.
 No other character can be used as separator.
 Line20 shows a violation as a "/" is used as separator between 2nd and 3rd values for *"PL"* FORMAT sub-field in the second sample column.

-13. If *Number* tag is assigned a known bounded value (an integer, "A", "G") for an INFO/FORMAT sub-field, it should be consistent with number of values specified for any variant record in BODY of file.
+`13.` If *Number* tag is assigned a known bounded value (an integer, "A", "G") for
+    an INFO/FORMAT sub-field, it should be consistent with number of values specified for any variant record in BODY of file.
 For example, Line20 shows a violation as *"PL"* is associated with 3 integer values (Line10) but the variant record has only 2 comma-separated integer values (42,3) for TCGA-02-0001-01.

-14. Validation of **FILTER** sub-fields:
+`14.` Validation of **FILTER** sub-fields:

-    1. Valid values for FILTER column are "PASS" or a code for the filter that the variant call fails (e.g., "q10" in Line16).
+    a.
+Valid values for FILTER column are "PASS" or a code for the filter that the variant call fails (e.g., "q10" in Line16).
 The code must correspond to the "ID" value of the corresponding FILTER declaration.

-    2. If a call fails multiple filters, FILTER column should contain semicolon-separated list of all failed filter codes (e.g., "q10;s50" in Line17).
+    b.
+If a call fails multiple filters, FILTER column should contain semicolon-separated list of all failed filter codes (e.g., "q10;s50" in Line17).
 A ";" is the only valid separator.

-    3. All codes listed in the FILTER column must have a well-formed declaration in the HEADER.
+    c.
+All codes listed in the FILTER column must have a well-formed declaration in the HEADER.
 Line18 shows a violation as "q10" does not have an associated definition in the HEADER.

-15. `<TCGA-VCF>` Validation of
+`15.` `<TCGA-VCF>` Validation of
     [SAMPLE](#SAMPLE) meta-information lines:

-    1. Each sample ID in the column header (immediately after FORMAT column) must have an associated HEADER declaration where value assigned to "ID" tag in the declaration is the same as sample ID used in the column name.
+    a.
+Each sample ID in the column header (immediately after FORMAT column) must have an associated HEADER declaration where value assigned to "ID" tag in the declaration is the same as sample ID used in the column name.

-    2. Declaration must contain all required fields.
+    b.
+Declaration must contain all required fields.

-    3. Genome mixture tags (Genomes, Mixture, Genome_Description) are enclosed within angle brackets (<>) and can have multiple comma-separated values.
+    c.
+Genome mixture tags (Genomes, Mixture, Genome_Description) are enclosed within angle brackets (<>) and can have multiple comma-separated values.

-    4. If more than one of the genome mixture tags (Genomes, Mixture, Genome_Description) are defined in a SAMPLE meta-information line, then number of comma-separated values should be the same for all defined tags.
-For example, "Genomes=<G1,G2>,Mixture=<0.1,0.8,0.1>" would lead to a violation as Mixture has 3 values while Genomes has only 2 values.
+    d.
+If more than one of the genome mixture tags (Genomes, Mixture, Genome_Description) are defined in a SAMPLE meta-information line, then number of comma-separated values should be the same for all defined tags.
+For example, "Genomes=<G1,G2>,Mixture=<0.1,0.8,0.1>" would
+        lead to a violation as Mixture has 3 values while Genomes has only 2 values.

-    5. Individual values in "Genomes" are strings without white-space, comma or angle brackets.
+    e.
+Individual values in "Genomes" are strings without white-space, comma or angle brackets.

-    6. Individual values in "Mixture" represent proportion (floating point number >= 0 and <= 1) of each genome in the sample and all comma-separated values should add up to a sum of 1.
+    f.
+Individual values in "Mixture" represent proportion (floating point number >= 0 and <= 1) of each genome in the sample and all comma-separated values should add up to a sum of 1.

-    7. Individual values in "Genome_Description" are strings surrounded by double quotes where the string itself cannot contain a double quote.
+    g.
+Individual values in "Genome_Description" are strings surrounded by double quotes where the string itself cannot contain a double quote.

-    8. The value assigned to "SampleName" must be a valid [aliquot barcode](https://docs.gdc.cancer.gov/Encyclopedia/pages/TCGA_Barcode/) / [UUID](https://docs.gdc.cancer.gov/Encyclopedia/pages/UUID/) in the database (TCGA VCF 1.1).
+    h.
+The value assigned to "SampleName" must be a valid [aliquot barcode](https://docs.gdc.cancer.gov/Encyclopedia/pages/TCGA_Barcode/) / [UUID](https://docs.gdc.cancer.gov/Encyclopedia/pages/UUID/)
+        in the database (TCGA VCF 1.1).

-16. `<TCGA-VCF>` Validation of
+`16.` `<TCGA-VCF>` Validation of
     [PEDIGREE](#PEDIGREE) meta-information lines:

     a.
 Declaration line should follow the format: